addrummond/mlm/Readme.md

 thickness.

 The case is 3D printed.
 It's best to use multi-jet fusion, as PLA and ABS are usually not very light tight.
+(You could use PLA/ABS and then paint the inside of the case black.)
-The Fusion 360 design is exported in `case/case.f3d`.
+The Fusion 360 design for the case is exported in `case/case.f3d`.
 The PCB attaches using five M1.6 4mm countersunk screws.

 The device functions as a reflective light meter.
 The same design could be